rmscoal/rmscoal/README.md

 ## :sassy_man: About Me

 - :school: I am a fresh graduate from Universitas Gadjah Mada majoring Mathematics.
-- :student: I am currently an intern in Privy as Backend Engineer.
+- :student: I was an intern in Privy as a Backend Engineer.
 - :computer: I graduated from Bangkit Academy 2022 as a Cloud Computing Cohort.
 I also received my Google Cloud Certified Associate Cloud Engineer recently.
 - :nerd_face: Love to learn new things and explore them deeply.